-- Wesleyan Assurance Society may not have made their customers were not told that it takes a minimum of 5 years to see a noticeable return.
+- Wesleyan Assurance Society may not have made their consumers were not told that it takes a minimum of 5 years to see a noticeable return.

 - Wesleyan Assurance Society did not make their customers aware that if they drew an income from their Investment it would put their initial money that they invested at risk.

-- If customers had any outstanding credit or debt, Wesleyan Assurance Society should have advised the customer to use the extra money to clear this off first before investing into the Stock Market.
+- If consumers had any outstanding credit or debt, Wesleyan Assurance Society should have advised the customer to use the extra money to clear this off first before investing into the Stock Market.

 Have Wesleyan Assurance Society mis-sold you your Investment?